 Cost Of Transportation In Leicester

 Leicester has excellent transport links that make it easy to travel to the university, or anywhere else in the city.
 Trains and buses are the preferred modes of transportation, with the latter being the cheaper option.
-A monthly public transport pass should cost you around £58.
+For students in Leicester, transport costs are manageable with student tickets for unlimited travel.
+Monthly passes are £58.10, and a three-month pass is £166.40, both available through the First Bus App.
 For those you prefer travelling around by cab, be prepared to shell out £11 per taxi trip on an 8 km journey (5 miles).
+This reflects the cost of transport for students in Leicester.

 Cost Of Food And Other Necessities In Leicester